-U.S. auto insurers continue to report underwriting losses despite sharper improvement in premium rates, with the 2023 marked by continued unfavorable claims severity and higher catastrophe related losses.
-Future profit improvement will continue to be hindered by unusually high loss severity (see TOP 10 Largest U.S. Auto Insurance Companies 2023).
+U.S. auto insurers continue to report underwriting losses despite sharper improvement in premium rates, with the 2024 marked by continued unfavorable claims severity and higher catastrophe related losses.
+Future profit improvement will continue to be hindered by unusually high loss severity (see TOP 10 Largest U.S. Auto Insurance Companies).

-US private auto insurance premiums rose in the 1H 2023 to $153 bn.
-Overall direct loss ratio for the business line also deteriorated during the first half, rising to 76%.
+US private auto insurance premiums rose in the H1 2024 to $123 bn.
+Overall direct loss ratio for the business line also deteriorated, rising to 70%.

 The rise in premiums can be attributed in part to carriers continuing to produce strong top-line growth as they attempt to catch up to fast-rising private auto loss costs via rate increases.